🌐 EN | 🇯🇵 JP | Last sync: 2026-01

 print(f"Number of clusters: {n_clusters}\n")

-# Display documents by cluster
+# Display documents per cluster

 for i in range(n_clusters):